 You can read all about it in our Oeschinen Lake Panoramaweg guide.
 If you are in the area, you might also find our guide to Bern helpful.

-This magnificent hike was our introduction to the Appenzell region, and it set the scene for more great hikes to follow.
+This magnificent hike was our introduction to the Appenzell region and set the scene for more great hikes to come.
 This one is all about spiky ridges, stunning lakes and exposed trails.

-We started at the Ebenalp Cable Car Station, then followed the top of the ridge to Chlus.
+We started at the Ebenalp Cable Car Station, then followed the ridge to Chlus.
 From here, we hiked up to the Shäfler Hut.
 (Alternatively, you could take the even better, but longer, route via Aescher Hut)

 From the Shäfler Hut, it got a bit tricky.
-Heading along the narrow ridge, the path makes a descent with near-vertical drops on one side.
+Heading along the narrow ridge, the path descends with near-vertical drops on one side.
 Handrails are provided in places, but you shouldn’t attempt it after rain, and it’s not good for anyone with a fear of heights.

-After about half an hour, the exposed section comes to an end.
+After about half an hour, the exposed section ends.
 The trail makes a lovely traverse under the spiky ridge before bearing left and descending to Mesmer Hut.
 We had a break and recharged before the next descent down a series of zigzags to Seealpsee.

 We finished the hike at Wasserauen.